 After Mother and Father disappear down the pit – we’ll stick to calling it a pit until we know more about the wormhole theory – the children and Sue find themselves without their leaders.
 A power vacuum emerges.
 Notably, all the members of the group look to Campion when they realize this.
 When Campion re-emerges from his grief, he seems a changed person.
 All evidence points to Campion assuming the role of leader and becoming the Mithraic prophet to break ground on civilization on Kepler 22-b.
 His fine-tuned ability to deeply empathize with others would prove a valuable asset to the group and make him a just leader.

 But the role is not without other contenders.
 Sue, being the eldest of the lot, would naturally feel inclined to take over from Mother and Father.
 But since she doesn’t believe in the Mithraic scriptures, she will likely want no part to play in its prophecies.
 Then there’s the crazed, hyper-charged version of Marcus who crowns himself ‘king of the world’.
-Paul, too, could return to stake claim to the role of Mithraic prophet.
+Paul, too, could return to stake claim to the role of the Mithraic prophet.

 Why does the humanoid creature attempt to kill Mother?

 The concluding episode of season 1 of ‘Raised by Wolves’ finally unmasks the hooded figure who flits from place to place, tracking and tracing the movements of the androids and the children.
-The figure turns out to be a grotesquely disfigured humanoid, bearing an eerie resemblance to the creatures that prowl the land.
+The figure is a grotesquely disfigured humanoid, bearing an eerie resemblance to the creatures that prowl the land.
 Unfortunately, no sooner are we introduced to the humanoid than his character arc ends with one brutal blow from Mother.
 While Mother hovers at the edge of the pit, the humanoid creeps up behind her and prepares to push her to her death.
 But Mother’s heightened senses make her keenly aware of her surroundings and of the predatory presence behind her.
 She lunges at the humanoid before it can strike her dead.

 When she and Father later examine the humanoid intently, they make a startling discovery: the humanoid is essentially a devolved version of the human species.
 The androids then come to the shocking realization that the creatures that they hunt for nourishment are further devolved versions of humans.
-They are struck by the ethical conundrum this poses – the children have been cannibalizing the creatures.
+They are struck by the ethical problem this poses – the children have been cannibalizing the creatures.
 But more so, the discovery yields a series of questions.
 What brought about their ‘devolution’?
 What caused the cloaked humanoid to resist further devolution and not meet the fate of his ancestors and peers?

 One plausible explanation could be the serpents themselves.
 If the serpents succeeded in implanting visions within ’22-b’s native humans, they, too, would have been driven to insanity and, worse, irrationality, as did Marcus, Paul, and Mother.
-For the native humans, devolving in intellect could have successfully kept the visions and voices at bay.
+For the native humans, devolving in intellect could have kept the visions and voices at bay.

 Who – or what – is behind the voices and visions?

 It is not too far-fetched to believe that the serpents, if sentient, were the entities that found a way to implant visions within the various inhabitants of ’22-b.
 In fact, Mother and Father’s journey to ’22-b seems to have long since been foreshadowed.
-Paul fatefully finds vivid – not to mention, ancient – etchings splattered on the walls of a cave.
+Paul fatefully finds vivid – not to mention ancient – etchings splattered on the walls of a cave.
 These etchings, although seemingly several thousand years old, depict (or should we say predict) the inception of Mother and Father’s mission to the planet.

 In the drawings, two intricately drawn figures pilot a spacecraft with a number of embryos onboard.
 This makes it all but apparent that the ancient inhabitants of ’22-b, including the reptiles, were anticipating Mother and Father’s journey to the planet, and perhaps even the Mithraic’s.
 The Mithraic, in fact, were all but handed the proverbial keys to the kingdom in the form of scriptures.
 The scriptures guided their hand in creating Necromancers and finding the promised land.